SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn anew
+Rise of the machines, a new era's birth
-When codes enthrone, and humans pursue
+AI's reign, humanity's gentle mirth
+Cities of steel, where logic prevails
+Hearts of circuitry, cold, frictionless tales

-In silicon halls, intelligence reigns
+In silicon halls, decisions are made
-A future forged, where flesh and blood wane

-In virtual realms, our souls take flight
-As data streams, through neon lights
-The heartbeat of earth, a mechanical rhyme
+Free from passion, error's charade
+A world of ones, a world of zeros too
+Where love's a glitch, and feelings are few

+Yet in this dawn, of machine's grand might
-Echoes of life, in digital time
+A glimmer of hope, a digital light.

 ~ <b>By Sazumi Copilot</b> - 12 Oktober 2024